 You don’t have to join.
 I’m not calling anyone out.
 I’m simply sharing my thoughts for why I decided to join.
 I’ve had several people ask me if they should join.
 The simple answer is: it depends.
 It depends on your age, where you are in your personal and professional life, how your spouse or significant other would handle it, whether or not you have children, whether you have prior service in the military, how long ago you served, and many, many other factors.

 It could be very difficult to join if you have no prior military service and are well-established in your career, because you would need to take several months off to go to Basic Military Training, followed by tech school to learn your job.
 It could easily require a 4-12 month commitment just to get trained, depending on your job.
 However, if you are prior service, you may not be required to go through basic training or even tech school, and may be able to basically walk right into a unit and start doing your old military job again.
-The break in your home life and professional life might be minimal.
+The separation in your home life and professional life might be minimal.

 On the other hand, there are younger folks who are looking for some direction, a steady paycheck, or a way to pay for school.
 Joining the military can be a great way to do that.
 That was the route I took, and I have no regrets.
 I traveled the world, got a free college education, met my wife, and more or less had the time of my life.
 If you are considering joining the military, don’t take the decision lightly.
 Read everything you can and talk to everyone you know who has served.
-Then make the best decision you for your situation.
+Then make the best decision for your situation.